 1 pound mushrooms, sliced or quartered

 - 2 Tablespoon butter, cold (optional)

 Preheat saute pan; add grape seed oil and heat.
 When oil shimmers slightly, add prepared, DRY, mushrooms.
-Cover the bottom of the pan and leave for a full minute or so before stirring.
+Cover the bottom of the pan and leave for anywhere from 1-3 minutes before stirring.
 Stirring too soon will encourage the purge of water.
-When you achieve the browning, remove from the heat and work in cold butter if using.
+When you achieve the browning, remove from the heat and work in cold butter, if using.
 This will make a mushroom sauce that can be served along side steak or other appropriate dish.
 Or add the sautéed mushrooms to other ingredients as for ravioli.

-We use sauteed mushrooms by themselves and in two other recipes, Beef Bourguignonne, and Beef Stroganoff, Bob’s version of Pansoti, an Italian ravioli dish.
+We use sauteed mushrooms by themselves and in other recipes, Beef Bourguignonne, and Beef Stroganoff, Bob’s version of Pansoti, an Italian ravioli dish.
 Simply add them with ricotta and parmesan, egg, some herbs, stir and use to ravioli or pansoti, a triangular ravioli.